hfrancis7/Module5Challenge-WorkDayScheduler/README.md

 This challenge involved added functionality to existing code so that this scheduler could save and load information for each hour of the scheduler to and from local storage. <br>

 ## Description
+The user can enter text in any of the text boxes to indicate an event at a time of day. <br>

+The gray boxes represent the past, the red box represents the present, and the green boxes represent the future.
+This is dependent on the current hour of the day. <br>

+The events are saved in local storage and will displayed in their respective text boxes even when the page refreshes. <br>